sarvesh34734/Hosptal-API-with-unit-testing/README.md

   * Url: "localhost:3000/api/v1/patients/:patientId/create_report"
   * In the above Url the ":patientId" must be replaced by a valid id of the existing patients _id in database.
   * You can pass the request either in url-encoded or raw json format.
-  * Parameters: {status:"Negative"}. [#Note value of status can only be among ['Negative', 'Travelled-Quarantine', 'Symptoms-Quarantine', 'Positive-Admit']].
+  * Parameters: {"status":"Negative"}. [#Note value of status can only be among ['Negative', 'Travelled-Quarantine', 'Symptoms-Quarantine', 'Positive-Admit']].
 These values are case-sensitive.
   * You will need to pass the token as described in above route2 (Point number 5).